nikita-olechko/PCRigger/README.md

 - "You are a developer creating a MongoDB database collection that will store each component (Build name, Case, CPU, GPU, Motherboard, Memory, Storage, Powersupply) of that computer.
 What would the MongoDB schema look like?
 Keep in mind that multiple memory modules or multiple storage devices can be used"

 The outputs of each prompt were then refined for use within PCRigger.

+### Automatic Database Growth

+When a new build is generated for a user by OpenAI's gpt-3.5-turbo api, it is populated into the configurator.
+Then, each part of the generated build is checked to see if a part with the same name exists within the database.
+If it does not, the gpt-3.5-turbo api is then used to generate a new object for insertion into the database with all necessary fields and details.

 ---